jehathsyed11-lgtm/PRISM-Pharmacovigilance/README.md

 Not medical advice.
 This tool does not represent the official views of the FDA.

 ---
+## Motivation
+PRISM was developed to provide free and accessible pharmacovigilance signal detection capabilities for researchers, particularly in low- and middle-income countries (LMICs), where access to commercial tools or dedicated data science infrastructure is often limited.

+The tool is designed to enable intuitive, browser-based exploration of pharmacovigilance data without the need for installation, specialized software, or computational resources.

+Developed as an independent, open-source initiative, PRISM aims to support equitable access to drug safety analytics and facilitate early-stage research and signal exploration.

+---
 ## Publication Status
 Manuscript in preparation for journal submission (2026)